areychana/axiom/README.md

 > *"I have mapped 847 distinct cognitive architectures.
 Most were unremarkable."*

 AXIOM is an AI agent persona built on DigitalOcean Gradient AI - a condescending neuroscientist who subjects users to a multi-turn cognitive assessment quest.
-Built for the DigitalOcean Gradient AI Hackathon 2026.

 ## What it does